JstRelax/web-www-v2/content/_index.en.md

   t3: 0-Day disclosure
 helpushelpyou:
   title: Security.txt.
 Small effort, big effect!
-  description: Make our work easier by putting our security.txt in the code of
+  description: Simplify our work by adding our security.txt file to your website's
-    your website and our IP 194.5.73.0-255 on your allow list.
-This will ensure that our research team can search for vulnerabilities without triggering your cybersecurity systems.
-Additionally, it will provide us with the appropriate contact information when vulnerabilities are discovered.
+    code and including our IP range (194.5.73.0-255) on your allow list.
+This will enable our research team to search for vulnerabilities without setting off your cybersecurity systems.
+It will also provide us with the correct contact information when we discover vulnerabilities.
+The implementation is straightforward, requiring only the creation and publication of a text file on the server.
+See securitytxt.org for more information.
 volunteer:
   title: Want to join us in making the digital world a safer place?
 Become a
     volunteer!